Project

 Framework Contract for the Studies providing scientific advice in support of the Common Fisheries Policy in EU waters

-In implementing the EU's Common Fisheries Policy (CFP), the EU Commission obtains scientific advice and awards individual specific contracts (studies).
-For this purpose, the EU Commission has concluded a framework contract with two large project consortia, covering topics for the Baltic and North Sea and the North Atlantic (SANoBA), but also other EU waters in the North-East Atlantic and outer regions such as Madeira or the Azores (SAF EU).
+In implementing the EU's Common Fisheries Policy (CFP), the European Commission obtains scientific advice and awards individual specific contracts (studies).
+For this purpose, the European Commission has concluded a framework contract with two large project consortia, covering topics for the Baltic and North Sea and the North Atlantic (SANoBA), but also other EU waters in the North-East Atlantic and outer regions such as Madeira or the Azores (SAF EU).
+From 2024, only one framework contract (CINEA FWC) was awarded for all areas.

 Background and Objective

-The EU-Commission is responsible for the implementation of the EU Common Fisheries Policy and in need of scientific advice.
-The aim of this framework contract is to cover and report on specific research questions which cannot be covered by the International Council for the Explorations of the Sea (ICES) and the Scientific, technical and economic committee for fisheries (STECF).
+The European Commission is responsible for the implementation of the EU Common Fisheries Policy and in need of scientific advice.
+The aim of these framework contracts is to cover and report on specific research questions which cannot be covered by the International Council for the Exploration of the Sea (ICES) and the Scientific, Technical and Economic Committee for Fisheries (STECF).

 The results of the specific studies shall support the implementation of the EU's Common Fisheries Policy (CFP) for the following fields of expertise: